 I considered exploring an abandoned Trenton hospital called Mercer Hospital , but the YouTube videos of the surrounding neighbourhood made me uncomfortable about exploring the building alone.
 On the Abandoned website, I read about State Street Presbyterian Church, which I could not locate on Google Maps.
 But then I found a link to a website describing an abandoned rail car in Lambertville.
 The photographs on the website caught my interest, and the location was easy to find on Google.

-I am not sure if ruinenlust is the appropriate word for what I was feeling, but Steve Newcomb describes it this way.
+I am unsure if ruinenlust is the appropriate word for my feelings, but Steve Newcomb describes it this way.

-I’m a weekend amateur photographer.
-With my work schedule, I don’t often get time to use my camera until the weekend.
-With the change of the seasons and the change in the timing of dawn and dusk, the opportunities for the daytime photograph are even less.
-The sunrise is just shortly before starting work, and it’s almost dark when I push away from the keyword.
-The only time I had to complete the project was on Sunday after the brewer’s hour at Flounder Brewing.
+I'm a weekend amateur photographer.
+With my work schedule, I don't often get time to use my camera until the weekend.
+With the change of the seasons and the change in the timing of dawn and dusk, the opportunities for daytime photography are even fewer.
+The sunrise is just before starting work, and it's almost dark when I push away from the keyword.
+The sole time I had to complete the project was Sunday, after the brewer's hour at Flounder Brewing.

-I parked near the Holcombe-Jimison Farmstead Museum.
+I parked near the [Holcombe-Jimison Farmstead Museum].
 Based on what I saw as I drove along River Road, this is another property that I would like to explore with my camera.
 Like the day before at the Central Jersey Beer Fest, the sky was overcast, a giant software.
-I felt a fine mist of rain falling, and I hoped I would have time to get some photos before the weather got worse.
+I felt a fine mist of rain falling, and I hoped I would have time to get some photos before the weather worsened.

 When Shaan and Kiran were toddlers, Bhavna and I often took rides on the New Hope Railroad.
 Shaan especially loved riding the train on the short trip from New Hope to Lahaska and back.
-A few years ago, Bhavna, Shaan and I and my friend Ed took autumn leaf excursion to Jim Thorpe on the Lehigh Gorge Scenic Railway on a steam train from Port Clinton, Pennsylvania.
+A few years ago, Bhavna, Shaan, my friend Ed, and I took an autumn leaf excursion to Jim Thorpe on the Lehigh Gorge Scenic Railway on a steam train from Port Clinton, Pennsylvania.

-However, with the advent of trucks and cars and the expansion of the US highway system, railroads declined.
-Many railways operated, taking tourists from New York City and Philadelphia to New Jersey’s shore towns, including Asbury Park, Sea Side Heights, and Atlantic City.
+However, railroads declined with the advent of trucks and cars and the expansion of the US highway system.
+Many railways operated, taking tourists from New York City and Philadelphia to New Jersey's shore towns, including Asbury Park, Sea Side Heights, and Atlantic City.
 With the decline of the railways, many of these towns declined.

 The rail lines connected workers in the smaller towns in the more westward counties of Morris, Mercer, Hunterdon and Somerset to more metropolitan cities such as Jersey City, Hoboken, Philadelphia and New York City.
 Some of these rail lines still operate as part of the New Jersey Transit System, which connects to Amtrak lines the go north to New York City and Boston and south into Philadelphia, Baltimore, and the District of Columbia.

 The abandoned train car lies on the decaying tracks of the BR&W Railway, which was three miles of track in the Lambertville area that was part of the Belvidere Division before Conrail took over.
-BR&W was a freight and heritage railroad operating in Hunterdon County, New Jersey, between Flemington, Lambertville and Ringoes.
+BR&W was a freight and heritage railroad operating between Flemington, Lambertville and Ringoes in Hunterdon County, New Jersey.
 The railroad operated vintage steam and diesel-powered locomotives.
-Freight service to Lambertville ended in 1995 with tourist operations ceasing by 1998 when the Federal Railroad Administration (FRA) prohibited operations due to poor track conditions.
+Freight service to Lambertville ended in 1995, with tourist operations ceasing by 1998 when the Federal Railroad Administration (FRA) prohibited operations due to poor track conditions.

-The train car looks like it has become the favourite canvas for the spray paint of teenagers and drunken sods.
-There are layers and layers of paint that must be covering layers of rust.
+The train car has become the favourite canvas for the spray paint of teenagers and drunken sods.
+Layers and layers of paint must cover layers of rust.
 The words Look and Bines, probably the tags of the spay painters, are found in several places on the car.

-I wanted to get a look inside the side, so I climbed up on the makeshift steps.
-There was more “artwork” on the inside.
+I wanted to look inside the side, so I climbed up on the makeshift steps.
+There was more "artwork" on the inside.
 I thought to bring the camera inside, but I noticed that the makeshift metal stairs were rusting away.
-Afraid that it would collapse from my weight, I climbed down and explored the outside of the train car.
+Afraid it would collapse from my weight, I climbed down and explored outside the train car.

 The fine mist of rain grew to a heavy drizzle which I could hear pattering on the leaves.
 It was time to go home.

-This morning, Flounder Brewing hosted a brewer’s hour with Head Brewer Doug Duschl Jr and Flounder’s President Jeremy “Flounder” Lees.
+Flounder Brewing hosted a brewer's hour with Head Brewer Doug Duschl Jr and Flounder Brewing’s President Jeremy "Flounder" Lees this morning.
 It was an intimate affair with about a few dozen people.
-Doug answered questions about his brewing process and we sampled two of the beers on their tap list, Last Train To Munich and a special nitro beer, Post Digger Porter.
+Doug answered questions about his brewing process, and we sampled two beers on their tap list, Last Train To Munich and a special nitro beer, Post Digger Porter.